Introducing DIRTY MONEY: announcement in The Bookseller

 Go Ape, Cumbria, Nottingham, Surrey and many more…

-We love the adventures offered by our friends at Go Ape, where there is the chance to go canopy exploring, trail blazing and charging through obstacle challenges in 28 incredible sites across Britain.
+Go Ape, where there is the chance to go canopy exploring, trail blazing and charging through obstacle challenges in 28 incredible sites across Britain.
 This is an amazing day out for children aged six and up – grumpy grown ups included.

 goape.co.uk